CodeF53/personal-site/content/otd_auto.md

 ---

 ## What was OutTheDoor auto supposed to be:
-The pitch for OutTheDoor auto was a Car sales website that showed the Out The Door Price for every listing.
-Concept being you see the price you have to pay to get the vehicle "Out The Door".
-In essence this includes stuff like sales tax, title fees, registration fees, and everything else you have to pay to actually get the vehicle.
-CarEdge.com has a calculator for it [here](https://caredge.com/out-the-door-price).
+The pitch for OutTheDoor auto was a Car sales website with an industry-leading user experience.

-That's still a great concept.
-Hopefully someone with a brain can give a shot at it instead of my old bosses.
+Portions of this article have been redacted due to my NDA.

 ## What I did there
 While working at OTD Auto I created a fully functional, ready to ship rails-based website featuring: